anovus/JS-Exercise1/README.md

 # Some JavaScript Samples

-PagingFileCalculator - Uses JavaScript and inputs to determine the paging file minimum and maximum for configuration a Windows Server
+PagingFileCalculator - Uses JavaScript and inputs to determine the paging file minimum and maximum for configuring a Windows Server

 PowersOf - Uses JavaScript and inputs to generate an array of powers of a given base starting at power 0